scrapinghub/splash/docs/api.rst

 .. _arg-headers:

 headers : JSON array or object : optional
     HTTP headers to set for the first outgoing request.

     This option is only supported for ``application/json`` POST requests.
     Value could be either a JSON array with ``(header_name, header_value)`` pairs or a JSON object with header names as keys and header values as values.

+    "User-Agent" header is special: is is used for all outgoing requests, unlike other headers.

 Examples